TeachBooks/he-staff/book/some_content/Hiring/1_3PublishVacancy.md

 ## 1.3 Send vacancy format to recruitment

-When both the financial check and department secretary have approved the vacancy, you can send the vacancy form to recruitment: Recruitment-CITG@tudelft.nl
+As soon as the financial check and department secretary have approved the vacancy and the vacancy form has been completed, you can send the vacancy form to recruitment: Recruitment-CITG@tudelft.nl

 After submitting your vacancy, it will appear on: